d-run/drun-docs/docs/zh/docs/en/service/name.md

 ### 4.1 Commitment to Security Measures

-We commit to taking industry-standard security measures to protect users' identity information, and we will collect, store, use, delete, and share your personal information in accordance with the provisions of the "d.run Platform Service Agreement."
+We commit to taking industry-standard security measures to protect users' identity information, and we will collect, store, use, delete, and share your personal information in accordance with the provisions of the "d.run Service Agreement."

 ### 4.2 Principle of Legal Use